mvolkmann/blog/src/htmx.md

 The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
 The first version of intercooler.js was released in April, 2014.
+Intercooler had a dependency on jQuery, but HTMX does not.

 The first version of HTMX was released in May, 2020.
 The 1.0 version was released in November, 2020.